$110.25

 Numerous black and white illustrations in the text.

-Engraved binding decorated with a cricket player on the 1st cover and a Native American in a canoe on the back.
+Engraved binding decorated with a cricket player on the front cover and a Native American in a canoe on the spine.

 Contains the 1st printing of "Kongre, The Wrecker" or The Lighthouse at the End of the World" signed Jules Verne although now attributed to his son Michael Verne.